clementvidon/Makefile_tutor/README.md

 *We prefer `info` to shell `echo` because it is a make function.
-Also unlike `echo` that can only be used inside a recipe, `info` can be used anywhere in a makefile which makes it powerful for debugging.*
+Also unlike `echo` that can only be used inside a recipe, `info` can be used anywhere in a Makefile which makes it powerful for debugging.*

 <sub><sub><hr></sub></sub>